alphagov/govwifi-terraform/README.md

 Follow the instructions [here](https://govwifi-dev-docs.cloudapps.digital/infrastructure/database-restore.html#restoring-databases) to restore the databases.

-** NOTE: If you are setting up a new environment and the `app_env` variable has been set to `staging` then copy the databases from the pre-existing staging environment and leave any references to `staging` in the database names unchanged.
+**NOTE: If you are setting up a new environment and the `app_env` variable has been set to `staging` then copy the databases from the pre-existing staging environment and leave any references to `staging` in the database names unchanged.
 For example the user database name would be left as `govwifi_staging_users`.
-The `app_env` value in terraform MUST match the database environment reference otherwise the GovWifi applications will fail to start. **
+The `app_env` value in terraform MUST match the database environment reference otherwise the GovWifi applications will fail to start.**

+---
+## Updating task definitions

+This affects the following apps: admin authentication-api user-api logging-api apps

+Once the task definitions for the above apps have been created by terraform, they are then managed by Codepipeline.
+When the pipelines run for the first time after their initial creation, they store a copy of the task definition for that application in memory.
+If you create a new version of a task definition, **Codepipeline will still use the previous one AND CONTINUE to deploy the old one**.
+To get Codepipeline to use new task definitions you need to recreate the  pipelines.
+This is a flaw on AWS's part.
+Instructions for a work around are below:

+- First apply your task definition change.
+- Remove the "ignore_task" attribute for the service you are modifying.
+For example if you were changing the admin task [you would remove the task_definition element in this array](https://github.com/alphagov/govwifi-terraform/blob/5482ac674b74b946b66040e158101bd4aa703a44/govwifi-admin/cluster.tf#L207).
+For example change the line so it reads `ignore_changes = [tags_all, task_definition]`)
+- Using terraform destroy pipeline for the particular application you are changing the task definition for.
+For example, if you were changing the task definition for the admin pipeline, [comment out this entire file](https://github.com/alphagov/govwifi-terraform/blob/5482ac674b74b946b66040e158101bd4aa703a44/govwifi-deploy/alpaca-codepipeline-admin.tf).
+  - Run terraform the govwifi tools account with `gds aws govwifi-tools -- make govwifi-tools apply`
+- Recreate the pipeline  using terraform
+  - Uncomment previously commented lines
+	- Run terraform in tools again
+	- Warning: The pipelines will run as soon as they are created.
+But will not deploy to production without manual approval.
+[See the pipeline documentation for more information](https://docs.google.com/document/d/1ORrF2HwrqUu3tPswSlB0Duvbi3YHzvESwOqEY9-w6IQ/edit#heading=h.j6kp1kgy7mfw).
+  - The new task definition should now be picked up.

 ---